RLik/cnf-redis-cluster/README.md

-# Example of configuring Galera Cluster MariaDB server from box by GitLab pipeline
+# Example of configuring Redis cluster server from box by GitLab pipeline

 I use this Ansile playbookas a base to configuring Galera Cluster MariaDB out of box for my labs using GitLab pipeline.
 Playbook was tested on followins OS: Ubuntu Server 22.04.